taiwoak/MedFind/README.md

 ### Backend

 Firebase

+### API

+The API implemented on this project is the Humanitarian Data Exchange API on Nigeria Health Facilities that provides the list of hospitals and health centers within Nigeria.

 ## How to run this on your Local PC:
 To run this on your Local PC is pretty straightforward.
 Execute the following steps: